jleyva/moodle-local_ltiprovider/README.txt

 You can also share activities and courses with other LTI consumer tools like Sakai

+You have a detailed view of this plugin possibilities in [http://www.somerandomthoughts.com/blog/2012/01/08/review-lti-provider-for-moodle-2-2/ this post by Gavin Henrik]

 == Main feautres ==

 Provide access to full courses or single activities.